 - The primary goal of the Free Market is to provide a space for the redistribution of donated clothing and other items to everyone.

 The Free Market began by the initiative of a small group of Trent students in 2005, who wanted to promote the values of reusing and recycling over discarding and “re-consuming”.
-By opening the Free Market ‘store’, they were able to serve the environmental purpose of reducing waste materials through reuse, and the social justice purpose of providing free goods to those who need them.
-The name plays off the neo-liberal concept of a free-market.
+The Free Market ‘store’ serves the environmental purpose of reducing waste materials through reuse, and the social justice purpose of providing free goods to those who need them.

 The Free Market is always looking for volunteers who could donate 2 hours per week to keep the project going.
 If you would like to be a part of this project or would like more information, please contact OPIRG at 741-1208 or email email@example.com.

 The Free Market Manifesto Quilt is a handmade art piece created by volunteers and staff of OPIRG Peterborough.
-Like the Free Market project itself, the process of making the quilt was collaborative and Do-It-Yourself from start to finish. of the fabric and materials were recycled from Free Market donations, and the stencils were hand cut out of over-head projector sheets.
-The messages were silkscreened and sewn together by OPIRG staff and volunteers.
+A collaborative and Do-It-Yourself process with use of the fabric and materials recycled from Free Market donations.

 The 42 rectangles of the quilt lay out the raison d‘être of the Free Market and provide blocks upon which a more environmentally and socially just community could be built.
-Playing off the traditional 3 R’s of environmental sustainability – “reduce”, “reuse”, and “recycle” – the quilt goes further to present 42 ”R” messages that encompass the spirit behind the Free Market project including “respect the earth”, “respond to economic inequality”, and “reclaim the value of second hand”.
+Playing off the traditional 3 R’s of environmental sustainability – “reduce”, “reuse”, and “recycle”.